Carlos Cadena Gaitan

-Carlos Cadena Gaitan (born June 6, 1983, Medellin, Colombia) is a multi-award-winning sustainability expert, professor, research and urban activist.
+Carlos Cadena Gaitan (born June 6, 1983, Medellín) is a Colombian sustainability expert, professor, research and urban activist.
 Cadena Gaitan holds a Ph.D. from the University of Maastricht in the Netherlands, and is an affiliated researcher with the United Nations University (UNU-MERIT).
 He has served as Transport Commissioner of Medellín, Colombia and is a full-member of the State of Antioquia Scientific Committee for the Climate Crisis.

 Cadena Gaitán served as the general coordinator for the 4th World Bike Forum, held in Medellín, Colombia, from February 26 to March 1, 2015.
 With over 7000 participants, this forum broke attendance records, becoming the world's largest urban cycling conference.